 What is pleasure?

 Pleasure can mean different things to each of us.
-For some it might be doing a sport, while for others it could be practicing yoga, eating ice cream, meditating, sailing a boat, lovemaking, having a religious experience, or simply lying on a beach.
+For some it might be doing a sport, while for others it could be practicing yoga, eating ice cream, meditating, sailing a boat, love-making, having a religious experience, or simply lying on a beach.
+The ancient Greeks talked of happiness as being a combination of hedonia (pleasure) and eudaimonia (well-being and human flourishing by doing "good work" for others).

 Certain pleasures have been studied neurologically, using a non-invasive brain scan called functional magnetic resonance imaging, or fMRI.
 An fMRI scan tracks changes in blood flow (hemoglobin) to various brain regions as a result of a specific stimulus.
 The more hemoglobin (therefore, the more oxygen) to a specific brain site, the more activity.